konpapp/bang-the-dice-game/README.md

 # BANG!
-The Dice Game
+The Dice Game Online
+This is an online adaption of the board game.
+For an overview of the board game and its rules you can visit [this link](https://www.ultraboardgames.com/bang/dice-game-rules.php).

 ### References